FULL FOR 2022 SEASON

 Apprentice will be paid a stipend of $1000 each month and benefits.
 Housing will be provided but the apprentice will supply their own food and do their own cooking/cleaning/grounds maintenance.
 Regular mowing, weed-wacking, cleaning and generally keeping the house and grounds tidy is expected.
 Housing may be shared with another apprentice or intern.

-Shared housing will be provided on MCHT’s Aldermere preserve at Morrill Cottage located at 139 Russell Avenue, 1.4 miles from Erickson Fields.
-The apprentice will have to supply his/her own food and do his/her own cooking and cleaning.
+Shared housing will be provided on MCHT’s Aldermere Farm preserve located on Russell Avenue, 1.4 miles from Erickson Fields.
+The apprentice will have to supply his/her/their own food and do his/her/their own cooking and cleaning.
 Housing may be shared with another apprentice, intern or volunteer.

 No smoking in the home or on the job.
 No drinking on the job.
 No drugs at any time.